zaharecc/crm-blank/README.md

 - Copy the `.env.example` file and rename it to `.env`, customize the `#Docker` section to your needs.
 - Run the command `make build`, and then `make install`.
 - Check the application's operation using the link `http://localhost/admin` or `http://localhost/admin:${APP_WEB_PORT}`.
-- Run stat analysis and tests using the command `make test`.
+- Run stat analysis and tests using the command `make check`.

 ## About
 This is a Blank Moonshine 3 based on the [laravel-blank](https://github.com/dev-lnk/laravel-blank) project.